madf/jwtxx/MIGRATION.md

 Version 2.0 introduces **JSON values** for JWT claims, replacing the string-only approach in 1.x.
 This allows you to use arbitrary JSON types (numbers, booleans, arrays, objects) in your claims, not just strings.

+gcc-11 is no longer supported sue to bug in standard library implementation.

 ### Breaking Changes

 1. **Claims now use `Value` type instead of `std::string`**
 2. **Header fields now use `Value` type instead of `std::string`**
+3. **Requires gcc-12 or later**

 ### New Features